Project M (NASA)

 Project M was a proposed NASA project to send a Robonaut to the Moon.
-This was originally hoped to be achieved in just a thousand days from the official announcement, but has since been shifted into Project Morpheus.
+This was originally hoped to be achieved in just a thousand days from the official announcement, but was later shifted into Project Morpheus.

 History

 NASA projected the project could have cost less than US$200 million.
 An additional $250 million would have been needed for the launch vehicle.
 The project could have been accomplished in a thousand days or less once it had been approved.
 The project would have used a variation of lander developed by Armadillo Aerospace.
 On June 23, 2010, a flight carried a prototype known as the Guidance Embedded Navigator Integration Environment (GENIE).
 GENIE was developed to demonstrate fully functional, real-time, guidance, navigation, and control (GNC) code in a terrestrial rocket vehicle applicable to landing on the surface of the Moon.